Waveguide Lasers | previous | next | feedback |

 The combination of a long propagation length and small mode area can cause a strong impact of nonlinearities of the material.
 This can limit the performance of certain devices, whereas in other cases nonlinear effects are exploited in some way.
 For example, Raman fiber lasers exploit strong stimulated Raman scattering.

 Thermal effects such as thermal lensing in the gain media are largely suppressed by the waveguiding, particularly in the case of single-mode guidance.
-As thermal effects are usually weaker than the guiding index contrast, they lead only to a slight deformation of the guide mode, which has no significant consequences.
+As thermal effects on the refractive index are usually weaker than the guiding index contrast, they lead only to a slight deformation of the guide mode, which has no significant consequences.

 Waveguide lasers can be integrated with other optical elements on the same device, e.g. with optical modulators for Q switching, active mode locking, or wavelength tuning.
 This is particularly the case when the gain medium is a nonlinear crystal material such as lithium niobate (LiNbO3), or a semiconductor.
 A waveguide laser may even be part of a complex photonic integrated circuit.